This post may contain affiliate links. Please read my disclosure.

 Homemade Pasta Step-by-Step Photos

-While homemade pasta isn't necessary, it really makes a difference.
+While homemade pasta isn't necessary for this lobster ravioli, it really makes a difference.
 However if you want it to truly be homemade, you should take a stab at it.
 I used Anne Burrell's pasta dough.

 Place flour on clean surface and make a hole large enough for the eggs, olive oil, salt and water.
 Beat together the wet mixture, while slowly incorporating the flour.